Faithful3D/Website/article/2020-05-02_translation.md

 <div class="container">
 	<h3>Hi everyone!</h3>
 	<p align="justify">
 		We have added language support for the website!
-Faithful 3D and his community are growing day after day, and with the attendance of the website increase.
-We decided to add this language support to allow you to better understand and interact with us!
+    Faithful 3D and its community are growing day after day, and with the attendance of the website increasing.
+    We decided to add language support to allow you to better understand and interact with us!
 	</p>
 	<p>
-		But for now, we only have 3 language available:
+		But for now, we only have 3 languages available:
 		<ul>
 			<li><strong>EN</strong> - English</li>
 			<li><strong>DE</strong> - Deutsch</li>